 WARNING: If the inverter is outdoors, only open the inverter when it is clear and dry outside.
-As with any electrical system, do not work on it if there is potential for an electrical storm.
+As with any electrical system do not work on it if there is a potential of an electrical storm.

-WARNING: Both DC and AC switches must be in the OFF position then wait 5 minutes after the LED indicators are off before opening as the capacitors on the internal bus are still discharging at this time.
+WARNING: Both DC and AC disconnect switches must be in the OFF position then wait 5 minutes after the LED indicators are off before opening as the capacitors on the internal AC bus are discharging during this time.

-WARNING: DC input wiring from the array may be energized even with the inverter OFF and the DC disconnect switch OFF.
+WARNING: DC Input wiring from the array may be energized even with inverter off and DC Disconnect Switch open.

-WARNING: AC output wiring may be energized even with the inverter OFF and the AC breaker open.
+WARNING: AC output wiring leaving the AC Disconnect Switch Enclosure to point of interconnect may be energized even with inverter off and AC Disconnect switch open.